Aviation Intelligence Center of Excellence

 David Brukman, Chief Technology Officer

-25+ years in telecommunications, financial, and market data systems management, automation, and platform distribution, including Bloomberg LP, Interactive Data, Standard & Poor’s, and ADC NewNet.
+25+ years experience in telecommunications, financial, and market data systems management, automation, and platform distribution, including Bloomberg LP, Interactive Data, Standard & Poor’s, and ADC NewNet.

 CoE Focus Areas: Design of high volume, low latency, high resiliency data and information systems; data architecture and management; wide-distribution, high-speed data visualization and collaborative workflow platforms.